Banco Santander: Recovery In Sight (NYSE:SAN)

 I originally took up positions in two banks primarily as income investments.
 The US regional bank Huntington Bancshares (HBAN) and Banco Santander were those positions, and to date, Huntington has been the better of the two.
 It has paid a steady 5% yield, and seems to have survived the pandemic worst.
 Santander, on the other hand, was forced to at least temporarily pause its dividend, and the next one to be paid out at all is likely to paid as scrip.

 However, looking forward, I think Santander will be approved for cash dividends again in 2021, and its dividend yield to be over 5%, based on the current share price and exchange rate (€0.10 per share annually).
 With a large presence in a nice mix of both developed and developing markets, Santander has the benefit of built-in diversification, and I like the opportunity to benefit from Latin American growth tempered by the stability of Spain, the United Kingdom and the United States.
-I have been addition to my long position in Santander in the $1.80 - $2.00 range, and may continue to add, even up to $2.50.
+I have been adding to my long position in Santander in the $1.80 - $2.00 range, and may continue to add, even up to $2.50.
 I like Santander for both income potential and modest capital appreciation as the tangible book value becomes clearer and the pandemic clears.

 Disclosure: I am/we are long SAN.
 I wrote this article myself, and it expresses my own opinions.
 I am not receiving compensation for it (other than from Seeking Alpha).
 I have no business relationship with any company whose stock is mentioned in this article.